PTrinh116/IOT-SmartCamera/README.md

 ## Overview

+Overview
 This project implements a smart camera system using Raspberry Pi 4.
-The system runs a Python script `camera.py` that captures video footage.
-When the script detects a human face, it sends the footage to a server for further processing.
-The server is responsible for facial recognition and returns the results.
+The system utilizes a Python script camera.py to capture video footage.
+Prior to recording, a PIR (Passive Infrared) sensor detects motion to activate the camera.
+When the script detects a human face in the captured footage, it transmits the data to a server for facial recognition processing.
+The server then analyzes the data and returns the recognized results.

 ## Requirements